-23 Interagency Working Group on Carbon Market Oversight, supra note 10, at 44, 51.
+23 INTERAGENCY WORKING GRP.
+FOR THE STUDY ON OVERSIGHT OF CARBON MKTS., supra note 10, at 44, 51.
 The Securities and Exchange Commission has authority over securities and securities based swaps.

-24 15 U.S.C. § 8301-08.
+24 See Dodd-Frank Wall Street Reform and Consumer Protection Act, Pub.
+Law No. 111-203, 124 Stat.
+1376 (2010).
 Certain activities involving derivatives may be exempt from CFTC oversight, but CFTC has the statutory authority to eliminate many of those exemptions and to provide comprehensive oversight of derivatives in permit markets.
-Schwartz, supra note 1 at 76.
+Schwartz, supra note 1, at 76.